CUSTOM Drip Tray Liners CASE STUDY

-Iracore helped Tilden, a large iron ore pellet producer in northern Michigan, solve a problem with stainless steel drip trays beneath the conveyors that run throughout the concentrator.
+Iracore helped Tilden Mine, a large iron ore pellet producer in northern Michigan, solve a problem with stainless steel drip trays beneath the conveyors that run throughout the concentrator.

 Iracore account manager Tim Dix worked with Tilden engineering to calculate the most cost-effective solution to mitigate these issues.
 Together, Iracore and Tilden engineering teams designed a drip tray insert, fabricated from urethane, that would fit inside the existing trays.

 The Tilden workforce installed the inserts on a number of conveyor systems.
-Installation takes approximately three shifts per conveyor, which is significantly more cost effective than cutting the old drip tray down and replacing with new steel.
+Installation takes approximately three shifts per conveyor, which is significantly more cost-effective than cutting the old drip tray down and replacing it with new steel.